nfdi4health/csh-deployment/k8s/cluster_config/README.md

 `kubectl get service ingress-nginx-controller --namespace=ingress-nginx`

 3. Ask IT to create a DSN A record that points to the `EXTERNAL-IP`.
-   Next to specific public DNS record, I always configure a wildcard e.g. `*.qa.km.zbmed.de`.
+   Next to specific public DNS record, I suggest to configure a wildcard e.g. `*.qa.km.zbmed.de`.
    That allows to quickly expose services without another contact with IT.
-(Alternatively, to strip manually step the IT could allow the cluster to manage a DNS Zone :)
+(Alternatively, to strip manually step the IT department we could allow the clustermanager (gardner) to manage a DNS Zone :)
 4. Check that IP points to correct IP
 `dig $DOMAN`